Jumpscale/g8cockpit/docs/usage/JWT/JWT.md

 <a id="user"></a>
+#### On behalf of a user
-####In case of interacting with the Cockpit on behalf of a user, you can also use the **Client Credentials Flow**, but that is really a bad practice, you rather want to use the **Authorization Code Flow**, which requires one extra step:
+In case of interacting with the Cockpit on behalf of a user, you can also use the **Client Credentials Flow**, but that is really a bad practice, you rather want to use the **Authorization Code Flow**, which requires one extra step:

 - First redirect the user to ItsYou.online to approve that your code can access the user's ItsYou.online profile: